 Pranayama (from Hatha Yoga and Ashtanga Yoga)

 “Pranayama is control of Breath”.
-“Prana” is Breath or vital energy in the body.
-On subtle levels prana represents the pranic energy responsible for life or life force, and “ayama” means control.
+“Prana” is a Breath or vital energy in the body.
+On subtle levels, prana represents the pranic energy responsible for life or life force, and “Ayama” means control.
 So Pranayama is “Control of Breath”.
-One can control the rhythms of pranic energy with pranayama and achieve healthy body and mind.
+One can control the rhythms of pranic energy with pranayama and achieve a healthy body and mind.

 How Pranayama Works

 When one inhales air enters through the nostrils to reach the lungs and the small alveoli sacs in the lungs swell up like a balloon.